Automattic/jetpack/to-test.md

 - We've added a new filter, `jetpack_publicize_capability`, allowing you to give Publicize capabilities to more users.
 You can read more about it [here](https://github.com/Automattic/jetpack/pull/3740).

+### Sharing

+- Make sure your sharing buttons display as expected
+- Add Telegram and WhatsApp buttons and make sure they operate properly

 ### Shortcodes

 - New Untappd shortcode.
 To test: Shortcodes enabled, test `[untappd-menu location="65" menu="3355a50d-600d-4956-9491-dd0ac2582053"]`